 Another common concern when owners see a puppy nursing in their sleep is that the puppy could be missing its mom and siblings!
 Especially if they haven’t been with their new family for long.
 Is this possible?
 Can puppies even remember their moms when the leave for their new homes?

 Well, puppies can remember important lessons taught to them by their moms, so there’s a chance that they can definitely remember their moms too!
 However, memory in dogs is a difficult subject to study, so there’s a lot of speculation about just how much dogs and puppies can remember!
-You can read up on dog memories more in this article.
 And, if you’re at all concerned about your puppy feeling sad and anxious in their new home with you, why not get started on some positive training to keep their minds occupied?